jcs/mailstation-tools/README.md

 ### `loader.asm`

-`loader` is used to load binary code over the Laplink cable into RAM and then execute it.
+Loader is used to load binary code over the Laplink cable into RAM and then execute it.

 You need to type the hex values of `z80/loader.bin` (tip: use `hexdump -C z80/loader.bin`) into one of the application slots as detailed above, then run the new Loader app on the Mailstation.

-Then run `mailsend.exe <your binary file>` to send your binary code over the Laplink cable and it will be executed as soon as the transfer is done.
+Then run `obj/sendload <your binary file>` to send your binary code over the Laplink cable and it will be executed as soon as the transfer is done.

 ### `codedump.asm`

-`codedump` is used to read the contents of the 1Mb flash chip containing the Mailstation's code and send it over the Laplink cable.
+Code Dump is used to read the contents of the 1Mb flash chip containing the Mailstation's code and send it over the Laplink cable.

 You need to type the hex values of `z80/codedump.bin` into one of the